 barbuda land rights

-Barbudans have always protected their right to use the extensive lands of Barbuda freely and in common, and this right was enshrined in the constitution by the British under the Barbuda Local Government Act 1976, and later by a UPP (United Progressive Party) Antiguan government, led by Baldwin Spencer, through the Barbuda Land Act in 2007.
-These laws gave Barbudans through the Barbuda Council administrative rights over Barbuda and as such they have held all land on Barbuda in common, for Barbudans and their descendants, wherever they may live in the world.
-It means in practice that anyone of Barbudan descent can use up to three areas of land on Barbuda to build themselves a home, for agriculture or for business, free of charge and according to Council regulations.
-This right to use the land in common and to self-determination for Barbudans, has been firmly established since the end of slavery when Barbudans refused to be moved off Barbuda to Antigua, and more recently in 1981, when it was central to the establishment of a separate and independent Barbuda Council at the Antigua and Barbuda Independence talks at Lancaster House in the UK.
-This freedom to use the whole island for fishing, hunting and agriculture has sustained the small population through difficult times since then.
-But when it does not serve the interest of Central Government in Antigua – such as in sand-mining– Barbuda has been consistently neglected.
+Barbudans have always protected their traditional right to use the extensive lands of Barbuda freely and in common.
+No land can be bought or sold on Barbuda to this day, only a lease can be agreed.
+This right was enshrined in the constitution by the British under the Barbuda Local Government Act 1976 and later by a UPP (United Progressive Party) Antiguan government led by Baldwin Spencer through the Barbuda Land Act in 2007.
+These laws gave Barbudans administrative rights over Barbuda through the Barbuda Council and as such they have continued to keep all land on Barbuda as common land, for Barbudans and their descendants wherever they may live in the world.
+It means in practice that anyone of Barbudan descent can acquire up to three areas of land on Barbuda to build themselves a home, for agriculture or for business, according to and administered by Council regulations.
+This right to use the land in common and to self-determination for Barbudans has been firmly established since the end of slavery when Barbudans refused to be moved from Barbuda, and in 1981 when it was central to the establishment of a separate and independent Barbuda Council at the Antigua and Barbuda Independence talks at Lancaster House in the UK.
+This freedom to use the island and our many resources without interference from Antigua has sustained the small population through difficult times since then; especially through fishing, hunting and agriculture, and gives Barbudans legal rights to the land they have looked after for centuries.
+It is the reparation that many are now calling for, for the African ancestors who were brought to Barbuda as enslaved people by the British Codrington family.
+As the Prime Minister regularly calls for reparation for slavery for Antigua around the world, he would do well to consider his actions on Barbuda.

 Since the change of Government in Antigua from UPP back to ALP we have been forced to return to the bad old days of the control of Barbuda land by Antigua Labour Party government ministers.
-The Land Act has been challenged, the intention being to force major development on Barbudans, to undermine the powers of the Barbuda Council and to monopolise all potential economic benefits from the acres of prime Caribbean ‘real estate’ that exist over here.
-Prime Minister Gaston Browne’s Paradise Found Bill was part of this process – this 2015 Act was designed specifically to encourage his new economic envoy (the actor Robert De Niro and business partner James Packer to take up another huge area of land on Barbuda in addition to their acquisition of the K Club lease, without reference to Barbudans.
-Since then the Land Act has been amended by the Prime Minister to facilitate other large projects with long, cheap leases proceeding without any local consultation, intending eventually to give freehold to these foreign so-called investors, and Antiguans who want to buy land on Barbuda.
-Finally, after the island’s infrastructure was allowed to completely run down and we were called ‘squatters’ by various misguided government supporters, the Land Act was finally repealed, threatening rights that had existed on Barbuda for four hundred years, since the enslaved Africans who are Barbuda’s ancestors lived and worked this land.
-As the Prime Minister calls for reparation for slavery on a regular basis around the world, he would do well to consider his actions on Barbuda.
+The Land Act has been tested, the intention being to force major development on Barbudans, to undermine the powers of the Barbuda Council and to monopolise all potential economic benefits from the acres of prime Caribbean ‘real estate’ that still exist over here.
+Prime Minister Gaston Browne’s Paradise Found Bill was part of this process – this 2015 Act was designed specifically to encourage his new economic envoy (the actor Robert De Niro and business partner James Packer to take up another huge area of land on Barbuda in addition to their acquisition of the K Club lease, without any reference to Barbudans.
+Since then the Land Act was again amended by the Prime Minister to facilitate other,even larger projects with long, cheap, beach-front leases proceeding without any local consultation, intending eventually to give freehold to these foreign so-called investors and wealthy Antiguans who want to speculate on buying land on Barbuda.
+So, after the island’s infrastructure was forced through Covid and Irma to completely run down and we were called ‘squatters’ by various sycophantic self-enriching government supporters – the Land Act was finally repealed.

 In spite of this many people of different nationalities live and work happily and have families here on Barbuda; Syrian, French, Italian, English, American, and Caribbean nationals from Dominica, Guyana, Jamaica, Dominican Republic, Cuba and more.
 Non- Barbudans can easily and cheaply lease land from a Barbudan resident or from the Council, according to the procedures that were listed in the Land Act, and many do.
 As a result Barbudans have a unique opportunity to enrich their lives through leasing or renting out a house or a business as is common in other parts of the world.
 The promotion of leases as a constructive way forward to develop Barbuda land without losing it forever has been continually and systematically ignored by Antiguan Government ministers over the years, coupled with missed opportunities to establish a port of entry, find small scale sustainable tourism projects that employ local people, and pressurise the appalling Antiguan banking system to recognise Barbudan land-rights as title deeds and assist us with loans to facilitate development.
 We are a beautiful twin island state, there is no need for conflict.